-The research of my group focuses on the intersection of computer science and biology, with applications in epidemiology and medicine.
-We develop novel bioinformatics techniques for DNA data search and analysis, with the ultimate goal of enabling rapid diagnoses of antibiotic resistance at point-of-care settings, better monitoring of the spread of pathogens world-wide, and real-time searching of all publicly deposited DNA sequence data.
-Our research questions span from the theoretical aspects of computer science to the practical end-to-end protocols used in laboratories.
-In this context, we are particularly excited about the potential of the emerging rapid and portable genomic technologies, such as nanopore sequencing or CRISPR tests.
+Our research focuses on the intersection of computer science and biology, with applications in epidemiology and medicine.
+We develop new bioinformatics methods to analyze big genomic datasets, with the ultimate goals of enabling the rapid diagnosis of antibiotic resistance, monitoring of the spread of pathogens worldwide, and enabling instant searches across all publicly deposited DNA sequence data.
+Our research questions range from the theoretical aspects of computer science to the practical end-to-end protocols used in laboratories.
+In this context, we are particularly excited about the potential of emerging rapid and portable genomic technologies, such as nanopore sequencing or CRISPR tests.

 Download my CV.